 - That it is more appropriate for the court to deal with you under the Mental Health (Forensic Provisions) Act than otherwise in accordance with law.

-When considering whether it is appropriate to make an order under Section 32, the Court will take into account the seriousness of the offence.
+When considering whether it is appropriate to make an order under Section 32 of the Mental Health (Forensic Provisions) Act 1990, the Court will take into account the seriousness of the offence.
 It will consider whether the nature of the offender’s behaviour indicated the presence of mental illness.
 It will attempt to strike a balance between two competing public interests: the administration of justice and the need to provide treatment and support to members of our community who are suffering from mental health conditions.

 What evidence must I provide?

 You will be required to obtain a Mental Health Report from a mental health professional, such as a psychologist or psychiatrist.
 This report must evince that at the time of the offence, the defendant was suffering from a mental condition for which treatment is available.
 It must also positively identify that the the mental condition contributed to the offending behaviour.
 It must outline a detailed treatment plan which will form the basis of any order made by the court.
 The treatment plan must specify the place where the treatment is to occur and the name of the treating psychologist or psychiatrist.
 A doctor must agree to supervise the defendant and report to the court any breaches of the order.

 If your application is successful, the Magistrate may dismiss the charges altogether on condition that you agree to participate in a treatment plan.
 In other cases, the magistrate may adjourn your criminal matter until you have undergone mental health treatment to see how you respond.
 If you are in custody you may be able to get bail to participate in the mandatory treatment program.

 What happens if I breach a Section 32 order?